 If you are thinking of venturing out to A/B test or have already started the process and feel overwhelmed, don’t worry, you are not alone.
 AppsFlyer’s Audiences tool is here to help.
 The set-up of any test is both time consuming and resource-draining.
 We have seen many experienced BI teams struggling with data preparation; pipelining processes that are required to run such tests; finding users that share similar traits over extended periods of time, randomizing the data into test and control groups; or even building custom API connections with each retargeting network.

 With AppsFlyer providing the tools to support the technical side of executing A/B tests, developers are free to invest in creating the organization culture and processes that are required for running effective and scalable testing.

 The focus on retargeting has grown dramatically in recent years, across all mobile verticals (shopping being the leader).
 With retargeting budgets growing massively, understanding the impact of your retargeting program is necessary for justifying scale.
 Additionally, personalization is a key goal for digital marketers today; marketing to specific audiences, controlling how many times users see an ad within that audience, what that message will be, with the notion that those users are constantly moving along the conversion funnel and engaging with different touch-points along the way.
 With a people-based attribution approach, the ideal scenario is keeping messaging personalized, coherent, and consistent.
 Measuring performance in a siloed manner won’t work if we look forward to the future.
 Naturally, this leads to the importance of understanding the incremental impact across the entirety of your re-engagement program.

 Luckily, AppsFlyer is unlocking measurement solutions for incrementality testing in order to help advertisers connect the dots and zero in on what’s truly driving growth.

-Stay tuned for Part II of Incrementality Testing with AppsFlyer.
+Check out Part II of Incrementality Testing with AppsFlyer.